NKim123/Spotify-Friend-Activity/README.md

 # Spotify-Friend-Activity

-Currently retrieves information from the internal spotify friend activity api and not much else.
+Project that is working on a way to access spotify friend activity on mobile

 Need to retrieve your own cookie from the spotify webplayer.